Being the son of a legendary WWE Hall of Famer doesn’t give you any free passes with Vince McMahon — just ask former WWE

 "Vince was like, ‘No, no, no, no!
 You don’t know what I’m doing!
 I’m stepping on your foot on purpose as I want you to say something.
 I’m waiting for you to stand up for yourself!’"

 Did you know?
 Kofi Kingston once threatened to fight Vince McMahon.
 This was, of course, fueled by a bit of liquid courage.
 4-hours of drinking Jack Daniels can bring valor out of anyone!
-Still, Kofi stood up to his boss, and in the process gained his respect in the process.
+Still, Kofi stood up to his boss, and in the process, gained his respect in the process.

 Outside of the ring, Curtis Axel finds much happiness with his wife Brooke and their three sons.
 He also enjoys fishing and playing fantasy football.